Collective decisions under uncertainty: efficiency, ex-ante fairness, and normalization: Main characterization

 \subsection{Preference for mixing and inequality aversion}

-We now introduce an axiom to represent aversion to commitment.
-Roughly speaking, our novel axiom states that tossing a fair coin to choose between two outcomes is weakly more desirable than committing to one of the deterministic outcomes \textit{ex ante}.
+In this part, we introduce the intra-problem axiom under which tossing a fair coin to choose between two outcomes should be weakly more desirable for society than committing to one of the deterministic outcomes.